MicrosoftDocs/iis-docs/iis/extensions/using-iis-express/handling-url-binding-failures-in-iis-express.md

 - Serving external traffic
 - Using SSL

 You can configure HTTP.sys to permit these operations for IIS Express.
-On Windows 7 and Windows Vista, you can configure HTTP.sys using the [netsh.exe](https://msdn.microsoft.com/library/cc307236(VS.85).aspx "Netsh.exe") utility.
-On Windows XP, HTTP.sys can be configured using the [httpcfg.exe](https://technet.microsoft.com/en-us/library/cc781601(WS.10).aspx) command-line utility, which is included with [Windows XP Service Pack 2 Support Tools](https://www.microsoft.com/downloads/en/details.aspx?familyid=49AE8576-9BB9-4126-9761-BA8011FABF38&amp;displaylang=en).
+On Windows 7 and Windows Vista, you can configure HTTP.sys using the [netsh.exe](https://docs.microsoft.com/windows/desktop/Http/netsh-commands-for-http) utility.
+On Windows XP, HTTP.sys can be configured using the [httpcfg.exe](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc781601(v=ws.10)) command-line utility, which is included with [Windows XP Service Pack 2 Support Tools](https://www.microsoft.com/downloads/en/details.aspx?familyid=49AE8576-9BB9-4126-9761-BA8011FABF38&amp;displaylang=en).

 ## Using a Reserved Port